15 Jun 17

 Why Shaded Areas are Important For Breaks at Work – Toolbox Talks

 In 2014, OSHA kicked off an annual campaign to train and educate workers about heat stress management called Water.
 Rest.
 Shade.
 The following post will focus on shade.

-Share this Toolbox Talk PDF (Topic: Water) with your crew to educate them on the importance of periodically seeking shelter from the sun during the workday.
+Share this Toolbox Talk PDF (Topic: Shade) with your crew to educate them on the importance of periodically seeking shelter from the sun during the workday.